jurgen-kluft/go-keymap-wiz/DESIGN.md

 - The keycode when tapped
 - The keycode when held / double tapped
 - The textual and icon representation information of the key that is displayed in the key widget
+- The LED glow color of the key
 - The color of the key (just for visual purposes and rendering the SVG)
 - The size of the key (1u, 2u)